JonathanM2ndoza/Ansible/README.md

 # Ansible

-Example of how to use Ansible with Playbooks
+Example of how to use Ansible

 ## Install Ansible on Ubuntu 18.04.3 LTS